 - Annual rainfall mean 1249mm

-New Zealand Academic Year
+Academic Year in Wellington

-The New Zealand academic year matches a calandar year.
+The New Zealand academic year matches a calendar year.
 It is always a good idea to start application and enrolment processes as early as possible, to leave time for visa and other arrangements.
 The following is a rough guide of timetables in a variety of New Zealand educational institutes.

 The school year begins in February and ends mid-December.
-Classes are held Monday to Friday, from about 8.45am till 3.15pm (some schools differ slightly.)
+Classes are held Monday to Friday, from about 8.45am till 3.15pm (some schools differ slightly).
 Extra-curricular activities and sporting events take place outside of school hours during the week and on Sundays.

 Secondary schools in New Zealand have four 10 week terms.
 School breaks for a two week holiday in April, July and September.
 Students enjoy a longer break at the end of the year.

-During the last three years of schooling, some qualifications are based on assessment undertaken throughout the year.
+During the last three years of schooling, some qualifications are based on an assessment undertaken throughout the year.
 If you are planning to transfer during the senior years of school, you may not be allowed to enrol late.

-The academic year begins in late February or early March, and ends in October.
-The year is generally split into two semesters of about 12 weeks, with a short, two week break in the middle of the year and a longer, six week break at the end of the year.
+The academic year begins in late February or early March and ends in October.
+The year is generally split into two semesters of about 12 weeks, with a short, two-week break in the middle of the year and a longer, six-week break at the end of the year.
 This is not a definitive guide for all universities – one notable exception is Victoria University of Wellington, which has trimesters.
 Students generally spend their break studying or working full time.

-The majority of courses are full year, which requires you to be enrolled from February till October.
+The majority of courses are a full year, which requires you to be enrolled from February till October.
 In some circumstances, you may enrol in the middle of the year.
 Classes are held Monday till Friday.
 Sometimes, examinations take place on a Saturday.

 Institutes of Technology and Private Training Establishments